 Search engines are always looking for new information to analyze.
 Web crawlers love to look over new pages to rank and categorize them.
 If your content is stale, the web crawlers don’t have anything new to analyze and your page gets left behind other sites that have fresh information.
 But what if your product information doesn’t change often, or even ever?
 Enter blogging, video blogs and social media feeds.

+Share your content on social media platforms to increase visibility and drive traffic back to your site.
 Social media is great way to get micro content out to your potential customers.
 Micro content is little bites of information; 15 second or less videos or quick blurbs of information.
 These snip-its can feed bigger topics that can be linked and then detailed on your website’s blog.
 Social media, website content, videos – these are all incestuous, meaning they should all feel the same and share topics.
 Each one feeds the other.

 Analyze Your Site

+Use analytics tools to track your website’s performance, identify areas for improvement, and make data-driven decisions.
 Enrolling in Google Analytics and Google Search Console are a free and detailed way to analyze what is happening on your website.
 The reports that are generated by these two applications will point you to what is going right and what possibly needs improvement with your website.
 Knowing what your potential clients are looking for and whether or not they are finding it can help shape your content strategy.

 Don’t forget about links!
 Be sure that all your blog and or video posts include both internal and external links.
-Internal links are important because it can drive traffic to specific areas or products of your site that visitors may not have otherwise found.
+Internal links are important because they can drive traffic to specific areas or products of your site that visitors may not have otherwise found.
 External links are important for helping people find your site.
 For example, if you post about the importance of your new product and link to a company with a symbiotic product (for example: you make peanut butter, they make jelly), a potential customer is more likely to visit your site to find that product.

 We’re Here to Help